Ethan27108/Jeopardy/README.md

 - Score tracking for each player.
 - Image support for certain questions.
 - A scoreboard.
-- Support for multiword/space seperated questions.
+- Supports multiword/space seperated questions and answers.
 - Some questions accept multiple answers.

 ## How to Play